Loans

 Suggest an Interest Rate

-To make this financial exchange even more of a win-win situation, we recommend insisting that you pay interest when making repayment.
+To make this financial exchange even more of a win-win situation, we recommend insisting that you pay interest when making a repayment.
 It does not need to be much to make the loan well worth it to the lender.

 Write Out an Agreement

-The most important thing when borrowing or lending money to a family member or friend is to get everything in writing, so there is accountability for both parties.
-Put down everything you’ve discussed, from ground rules to how you’ll be making payments on paper and turn it into an elementary loan agreement.
+The most important thing when borrowing or lending money to a family member or friend is to get everything in writing so there is accountability for both parties.
+Put down everything you’ve discussed, from ground rules to how you’ll be making payments on paper, and turn it into an elementary loan agreement.
 By having a loan agreement prepared at the start, neither of you can be caught off guard by changes that you didn’t discuss beforehand.

 Keep Communicating